 Alexander John Woodforde was born in Ansford on 3 August 1839.
 He gained a BA degree in Divinity from Hatfield House, University of Durham, and served as vicar of Shepton Montague, near Castle Cary, and as vicar of St Augustine's Locking, near Weston-super-Mare from 1894 until his death in 1909.
 A number of his watercolours of this church and the rectory (now demolished) have survived.

 He was previously curate at the Parish Church of St John in Weston-super-Mare, at which time he lived at Chittagong Villa in Shrubbery Walks on Weston-super-Mare's Worlebury Hill.

-The son of Ansford solicitor George Augustus Woodforde and Harriett Maud Leir, eldest daughter of Revd William Leir, Rector of Ditcheat, Somerset, the Revd Alexander John Woodforde inherited the Ansford estate because his elder brothers, Charles Neville and Robert Reginald Augustus, died unmarried and without issue.
+The son of Ansford solicitor George Augustus Woodforde and Harriett Mary Leir, eldest daughter of Revd William Leir, Rector of Ditcheat, Somerset, the Revd Alexander John Woodforde inherited the Ansford estate because his elder brothers, Charles Neville and Robert Reginald Augustus, died unmarried and without issue.

 married, on 11 January 1870, Elizabeth Laishley, the only child of George Laishley of

 Clarence Lodge, Shirley.
 Elizabeth was born in Southampton on 5 February 1835, and died at Lausanne on 5 February 1885.

 On 27 September 1886 the Revd Woodforde secondly married Agnes Marie Collett, the daughter of the Revd William Collett.
 They had one child, Dorothy Cecil, who was born 20 December 1888 and died 8 January 1889.